 In the government-wide statements, receivables consist of all revenues earned at year-end and not yet received.
 Major receivable balances for the governmental activities include ad valorem taxes and state revenue sharing.
 Uncollectible ad valorem taxes are recognized as bad debts through the establishment of an allowance account.
-The allowance for December 31, 2020 was immaterial; therefore, no allowance is recorded.
+An allowance in the amount of \$20,659 was established at December 31, 2020.